coreDeiv/bootstraplus/CONTRIBUTING.md

-# Contributing to CoreUI Free Bootstrap Admin Template
+# Contributing to CoreDeiv Bootstraplus

-Looking to contribute something to CoreUI Free Bootstrap Admin Template? **Here's how you can help.**
+Looking to contribute something to coreDeiv Bootstraplus Library? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines helps to communicate that you respect the time of the developer managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

 ## Using the issue tracker